annotation/text-fabric/tf/docs/about/datasharing.md

 everywhere
 :   The extra data is accessible whether you work in a Jupyter notebook,
-    or in the Text-Fabric browser.
+    or in the TF browser.
     The extra features are clearly listed after the incantation in a notebook, and they show up in the pretty displays in the TF browser.
     And when you export data from the TF browser, all data modules are reported